The Cinema Technology Behind The Hobbit

 The reality is that it may take some adjusting to this new frame rate.
 We were absolutely blown away: whilst it takes your eyes a few minutes to adjust, to see what we saw on screen was just absolutely unbelievable.

 We’ve seen 24fps films on the silver screen for years, and maybe we’ve all grown accustomed to them.
-Peter Jackson seems to think so, and he expects it to be unsettling for audiences at first, before they accept the format.
-But as the 48fps version will only be showing at very limited number of cinemas, most of us will just have to take his word for it for the time being!
+Peter Jackson seems to think so, and he expects it to be unsettling for audiences at first before they accept the format.
+But as the 48fps version will only be showing at a very limited number of cinemas, most of us will just have to take his word for it for the time being!

 We’ll be welcoming back some of our favourite characters, like Gandalf, Frodo and, of course, Gollum, played by Andy Serkis.
 This skinny, slimy character has ended up with a surprisingly large following after he was brought to life with a combination of impressive acting, motion capture and state of the art CGI.

 New Zealanders have understandably been gripped by Hobbit fever.
 However, they are not alone.
 If the Lord of The Rings trilogy is anything to go by, The Hobbit won’t fail to impress.
 Peter Jackson has a knack of being able to use the latest technology to create a wonderful, realistic experience for cinemagoers – we’re definitely looking forward to the movie’s release on 28 November!